 Historical-critical studies in various aspects of public address.
 Special area of concentration to be determined each semester.
 Two hours.
 Prerequisite: RPA 504 or RPA 505.

 RPA 602-Rhetorical Criticism.

 Principles, functions, and methods of rhetorical criticism as they relate to public address.
 First semester, three hours.

-RPA 603-Private Lessons in Public Address.
-A maximum of five credits may count toward the degree.
-Both semesters, one hour.
+RPA 603-610 Private Lessons in Public Address.